 - Jikido Hall – was contracted in 1174.
 This incomparable, wide two-stored building is unique for its architectural style.
-It has two functions: it was priest’s training center and a boarding house.
+It has two functions: it was the priest’s training centre and a boarding house.
 It was left unfinished for several hundred years until it was dismantled and reconstructed in 1963.
 The treasures of this temple are displayed on the second floor.

-Just in front of the Mitsunodo buildings there is a graveyard of the Honda Family, who were former lords of Himeji Castle.
+Just in front of the Mitsunodo buildings, there is a graveyard of the Honda Family, who were former lords of Himeji Castle.
 Five mausoleums: of Honda Tadakatsu, Tadamasa, Masatomo, Masanaga and Tadakuni stand here.
 There are also two tombstones of Princes Sen’s husband, Tadatoki and their son, Kochiyo.
-These five mausoleums were built in a unique architectural style of Edo period.
+These five mausoleums were built in a unique architectural style of the Edo period.

 Engyoji Temple is open daily from 8.30 a.m. to 6.00 p.m.
 Admission ticket costs 500 yen (about 4,4$).

-Due to the unusual scenery, nature surroundings and lack of modern infrastructure, the Mt.
+Due to the unusual scenery, natural surroundings and lack of modern infrastructure, the Mt.
 Shosha is often used by filmmakers.
 Some Japanese historical productions and dramas were recorded here.
 The most famous Hollywood production: ” Last Samurai” was partially recorded in Mitsunodo buildings.

 Inside the temple, somewhere in the middle of the forest – there is also a small restaurant where I bought the most delicious miso soup in Japan :-).
 Worth to try – price 500 yen / 4,4$.